kauly/the-uploader/README.md

 yarn redwood dev
 ```

-*PS: This project was developed and test against a Cloudflare R2 bucket.*
+*PS: This project was developed and tested against a Cloudflare R2 bucket.*